jhudsl/tidyversecourse/docs/04-dataviz.md

 Here, notice that we first create a new column in our dataframe called `merc`.
 Here, we include the model of the car, only if "Merc" is in the model of the car's name.

 We then, specify that only these Mercedes cars should be labeled *and* that we only want them colored blue if they are Mercedes.
 This allows us to focus in on those few points we're interested in.
-And, we can see that among the cars in this dataset, Mercedes tend to be of averabe weight but have varying horsepower, depending on the model of the car.
+And, we can see that among the cars in this dataset, Mercedes tend to be of average weight but have varying horsepower, depending on the model of the car.

 **Text Alignment**

-Other times, you want to ensure that your abels are aligned on the top or bottom edge, relative to one another.
+Other times, you want to ensure that your labels are aligned on the top or bottom edge, relative to one another.
 This can be controlled using the `hjust` and `vjust` arguments.
 The values for particular alignment are:

 `hjust = 0`   |  to left-align
 `hjust = 0.5` |  to center